weiliangquek/Age-Similarity/README.md

 # Age-Similarity
 Greetings everyone, this is the R codes that my group has used for our project in DSC3216 Predictive Analytics in Business.
 This is my first attempt in R written for a project with the help of the open source community and my group mates, particularly Goh Jie Da and Te(Tze) Sze Ying.

+The purpose of the project is to identify a missing child based on the images provided.
+Therefore, our group decides to construct various models to predict whether the pair of input images are the same person.
+The models as shown below are only a few of those that we have tested.

 # Source Data
 The dataset has to be first imported into the R program.